is-leeroy-jenkins/Sherpa/README.md

 - You need to install the version of VC++ Runtime that Baby Browser needs.
 Since we are using CefSharp 106, according to [this](https://github.com/cefsharp/CefSharp/#release-branches) we need the above versions

-## Getting started

-- See the [Compilation Guide](Resources/Github/Compilation.md) for steps to get started.

 ## ![](https://github.com/KarmaScripter/Sherpa/blob/main/Resources/Assets/GitHubImages/documentation.png) Documentation

 - [User Guide](Resources/Github/Users.md)